Nitrous Oxide Factory Setup in THAILAND

 The production design process begins with heating ammonium nitrate (AN) to temperatures ranging from 250°C to 255°C. This process decomposes the ammonium nitrate, yielding N₂O, along with byproducts such as nitrogen gas (N₂) and water vapor, which are subsequently removed during purification.

-The reaction kinetics of decomposition in the nitrous oxide factory double for every 10°C (18°F) rise in temperature, or the rate of decomposition increases by a factor of 1.07 for each °C.
+The decomposition reaction kinetics in the nitrous oxide production facility double with each 10°C (18°F) increase in temperature, or increase by a factor of 1.07 for every additional degree Celsius.

 Proper control of the reaction in a nitrous oxide plant is crucial as it is sensitive.
 Allowing the temperature of ammonium nitrate to exceed a certain point prevents the formation of N2O.